seapagan/fastapi-template/README.md

 ```

 This will by default run the server on <http://localhost:8000>, and reload after
-ny change to the source code.
+any change to the source code.
 You can add options to change this

 ```console
 $ api-admin dev --help